John Shakespeare: Personality and religious beliefs

 The only record that survives of Shakespeare's personality is a note written by Thomas Plume fifty years after his death.
 Plume records a conversation with Sir John Mennes (1599–1671), who stated that he had once met him in his shop and described him as a "merry cheeked old man" who said of his son that "Will was a good honest fellow, but he durst have cracked a jest with him at any time."
 As Katherine Duncan-Jones points out, this is impossible, since Mennes was two years old when John Shakespeare died.
 She thinks Plume may have been recording an anecdote related by Mennes taken from his father.

 Shakespeare and his immediate family were conforming members of the established Church of England.
 John Shakespeare was elected to several municipal offices, which required being a church member in good standing.
 William Shakespeare's baptism and that of his siblings were entered into the parish church register, as were the burials of family members.
-Shakespeare, acting as town chamberlain and in accordance with Elizabeth I's injunction of 1559 to remove "all signs of superstition and idolatry from places of worship", covered over the wall-paintings of the Chapel of the Guild of the Holy Cross some time in the 1560s or 1570s; his contemporary record detailed paying two shillings for "defasyng ymages in ye chapel".
+Shakespeare, acting as town chamberlain and in accordance with Elizabeth I's injunction of 1559 to remove "all signs of superstition and idolatry from places of worship", covered over the wall-paintings of the Chapel of the Guild of the Holy Cross some time in the 1560s or 1570s; his contemporary record detailed paying two shillings for "defasyng ymages in þe chapel" ("defacing images in the chapel").

 However, some scholars believe there is evidence that several members of Shakespeare's family were secretly recusant Roman Catholics.
 Mary Arden was from a Catholic family.
-A tract, apparently signed by John Shakespeare, in which he pledged to remain a Catholic in his heart, was found in the 18th century in the rafters of a house on Henley Street.
-It was seen and described by scholar Edmond Malone but apparently was subsequently lost.
+A tract, apparently signed by a "J. Shakespeare", in which the author pledged to remain a Catholic in their heart, was found in the 18th century in the rafters of a house on Henley Street.
+It was seen and described by scholar Edmond Malone but apparently was subsequently lost (see Religious views of William Shakespeare#Shakespeare's family).
 Anthony Holden writes that Malone's reported wording of the tract is linked to a testament written by Charles Borromeo and circulated in England by Edmund Campion, copies of which still exist in Italian and English.
-Other research suggests the Borromeo testament dated from 1638 at the earliest and could never have been in the possession of John Shakespeare.
+Other research suggests the Borromeo testament dated from 1638 at the earliest and could never have been in the possession of John Shakespeare, rather than his daughter, Joan Shakespeare.
 The first leaf of the document had been forged by John Jordan who acquired the manuscript and attempted to have it published.
+Scholar Matthew Steggle believes that the "Testament" cannot chronologically belong to John but instead may be by his daughter Joan (William's sister), and that its discoverer, John Jordan, forged the missing first page and misread the name "Joan" for "John".